feldera/storage-design/format.md

   > we need that for some reason then we'll need to use offset/length
   > pairs instead of just offsets.

+  Optimization: We can omit this if they have a fixed stride.

 - `start..end` range pointing to the row group associated with this value in the next column, if this is not the last column.

+  Optimization: We can omit this if they have a fixed stride.

 # Indexes